 Your username is your complete SRU email address, for example email@example.com.
-Your password is the one used to login to the PA State System portal – this expires every 90 days, if you do not remember it you will need to access the self-service tool linked below or contact SRU’s Help Desk at 724-738-HELP.
-The third link below is for the self-service tool to reset your password if it is expired or you have forgotten it.
+Your password is the one used to login to the PA State System portal – this expires every 90 days, if you do not remember it you will need to access the self-service tool linked below or contact SRU’s Help Desk at 724.738.HELP.
+The self-service tool can also be used to reset your password if it is expired or you have forgotten it.

 The University is focused on institutional effectiveness and renewal through a commitment to assessment built around the fulfillment of the vision and mission of the Institution.